HEstefaniaR/ods14-Marine-ETL-2/README.md

 ---

 ## Project Overview

-This project implements an **automated ETL (Extract–Transform–Load) pipeline** aligned with **UN Sustainable Development Goal 14 (Life Below Water)**.
+This project implements an automated ETL (Extract–Transform–Load) pipeline aligned with ODS Goal 14 (Life Below Water).
-The pipeline integrates environmental and biodiversity data — **marine species**, **microplastic pollution**, and **ocean climate variables** — to support monitoring and analysis of **marine ecosystem health** in **North America**.
+The pipeline integrates environmental and biodiversity data: marine species, microplastic pollution, and ocean climate variables; to support monitoring and analysis of marine ecosystem health in North America.

-Built with **Apache Airflow**, **Great Expectations**, **Pandas**, and **Dash**, the solution automates data ingestion, quality validation, consolidation, and visualization through a star-schema Data Warehouse.
+Built with Apache Airflow, Kafka, Great Expectations, Pandas, and Dash, the solution automates data ingestion, quality validation, consolidation, and visualization through a star-schema Data Warehouse.

 ---

 ## Refined Objectives

 ### Main Objective

-Automate the ingestion, validation, cleaning, and integration of marine environmental data to produce a unified, validated dataset that supports monitoring, trend detection, and decision-making on marine conservation.
+Automate the ingestion, validation, cleaning, and consolidation of data on marine biodiversity, ocean conditions, and microplastic pollution in North America, in order to generate a unified and validated dataset that enables monitoring of critical coastal areas, analyzing environmental correlations, and supporting decision-making for marine conservation.

 ### Technical Objectives

-- Orchestrate multi-source extractions (microplastics DB, marine species CSV, Open-Meteo API) using **Airflow DAGs**.
+- Orchestrate extractions from the _microplastics_, _climate_, and _species_ sources using Airflow.
-- Apply **data quality validation** via **Great Expectations** at both pre- and post-transformation stages.
-- Filter data geospatially to **North America** and unify by date and coordinates.
+- Apply automated quality validations with Great Expectations before and after the cleaning steps.
+- Implement geospatial filters to restrict the data to North America.
+- Integrate the three datasets into a unified master table (by date, region, and coordinates).
+- Maintain traceability of runs and validation results in Airflow and the database.
-- Store validated results in a **MySQL star-schema Data Warehouse**.
+- Integrate the three datasets into a MySQL Data Warehouse.
-- Automate report generation and ensure traceability of each pipeline run.
+- Visualize real-time metrics from the Data Warehouse through a Kafka pipeline.
+- Build a dashboard that displays relevant information for analysis.

 ### Analytical Objectives

-- Compute environmental KPIs (average & maximum microplastic concentration, species richness, climate indicators).
+- Compute environmental KPIs for the region (e.g., average/maximum microplastic concentration, species richness, and wave conditions).
-- Identify **critical coastal zones** with high pollution and low biodiversity.
+- Identify critical zones with high microplastic accumulation and low biodiversity.
-- Explore correlations between **pollution, climate, and biodiversity**.
+- Analyze temporal and spatial correlations between pollution, climate, and marine community structure.

----
+- Provide interactive maps and dashboards to monitor trends and alerts.

 ## ETL Pipeline Architecture
 <p align="center">
   <img src="./diagrams/ETL_Pipeline.png" width="750"/>
 </p>

-**Pipeline flow:**
+The pipeline architecture combines batch processing using Apache Airflow with a streaming workflow powered by Kafka, enabling both historical data visualization and real-time streaming of metrics from the MySQL Data Warehouse.
+The complete process includes extraction, transformations, automated quality validations, and final loading for analytical consumption.

+The pipeline integrates three main data sources:
+- **microplastics_db (MySQL):** Database containing historical microplastic measurements.
+- **marine_species.csv:** File with taxonomic records and abundance of marine species.
+- **External climate/ocean API:** Source providing information on wave height, wind, and sea temperature.

+**Extraction**
-1. Extract: Retrieves raw data from multiple sources: Microplastics and marine species datasets
+1. **Extract**: Retrieves raw data from multiple sources: Microplastics and marine species datasets
-2. First Transform (Grid Generation): Cleans and standardizes the raw datasets, then generates spatial grid references combining species and microplastic data.
+2. **First Transform (Grid Generation)**: Cleans and standardizes the raw datasets, then generates spatial grid references combining species and microplastic data.
 These grids define the coordinates used to request detailed climate records.
-3. Climate Extraction: Oceanic climate data from the Open-Meteo API, based on generated grid coordinates.
+3. **Climate Extraction:** Oceanic climate data from the Open-Meteo API, based on generated grid coordinates.
 Uses the generated grids to download historical oceanic climate data (e.g., temperature, wind, and wave metrics) for each location.
-4. Pre-Data Quality Check: Runs Great Expectations validations on the extracted data to ensure schema consistency, data completeness, and valid value ranges.
+4. **Pre-Data Quality Check**: Runs Great Expectations validations on the extracted data to ensure schema consistency, data completeness, and valid value ranges.
-5. Final Transform (Integration): Combines microplastics, biodiversity, and climate datasets into a unified structure, aligning by spatial and temporal proximity.
+5. **Final Transform (Integration)**: Combines microplastics, biodiversity, and climate datasets into a unified structure, aligning by spatial and temporal proximity.
 Outputs multiple processed files, including the final merged dataset.
-6. Post-Data Quality Check: Re-runs Great Expectations to verify data integrity after transformation, generating both Excel and CSV quality reports.
+6. **Post-Data Quality Check**: Re-runs Great Expectations to verify data integrity after transformation, generating both Excel and CSV quality reports.
-7. Load: Loads the validated dataset into a MySQL star schema (marineDB) for analytical queries and visualization.
+7. **Load**: Loads the validated dataset into a MySQL star schema (marineDB) for analytical queries and visualization.
-8. Visualization: The Dash dashboard presents environmental KPIs such as record counts, species diversity, microplastic levels, and average wave height.
+8. **Visualization:** The Dash dashboard presents environmental KPIs such as record counts, species diversity, microplastic levels, and average wave height.

----
+9. **Stream Pipeline (Kafka)**: In addition to the batch process, a streaming workflow is included to feed real-time microplastic metrics:
+	1. A Kafka producer continuously sends new microplastic records to the topic **microplastics-metric**.
+	2. A Kafka consumer receives these records and updates a real-time dashboard with live visualizations.

 ## Airflow DAG Design
 <p align="center">
   <img src="./diagrams/DAG Pipeline.png" width="700"/>
 </p>
 **DAG ID:** `etl_ods14_marine_life`
 **Schedule:** Daily (`@daily`)
-**Catchup:** Disabled (`False`)

 **Task flow:**